- Our staff

 - School Case Studies

 What is Forest School?

-Forest School has developed form teh Scandanavian education system and is about children and young people building self esteem and independence through exploring and experiencing the natural world.
+Forest School has developed from the Scandinavian education system and is about children and young people building self esteem and independence through exploring and experiencing the natural world.
 It is a programme delivered by trained practitioners.
 Each Forest School Programme is designed to suit the needs of the individuals within the group and is adapted as children grow in confidence, skills and understanding.
-What is Forest School?

 What is it for?

 We all know children love playing outdoors in natural spaces.
 The ethos of Forest School allows children the time and space to develop skills, interests and understanding through practical, hands on experience.
 It also allows practitioners to step back and observe the children in order to know how to support and inspire them to learn further.
-It is also lots of fun!What is it for?
+It is also lots of fun.

 Where is our Forest School?